Cherbourg Harbour: History

 Cherbourg had been a strategic stronghold for several centuries - its castle was first built in the 5th century to protect the whole width of the Cotentin.
 In the 17th century Vauban, Marshal of France, launched a project to fortify the town, but they were finally razed shortly afterwards.
-In 1692 several naval ships under Amiral de Tourville put into the port at Cherbourg after the opening battle of the Battles of Barfleur and La Hogue—the port's lack of adequate defences were revealed when fire ships destroyed many of the French ships under repair, including the Triomphant at the entry point into the port, the Admirable on the Mielles, and the Soleil Royal, the admiral's flagship, on the pointe du Hommet.
+In 1692 several naval ships under Amiral de Tourville put into the port at Cherbourg after the opening battle of the Battles of Barfleur and La Hougue—the port's lack of adequate defences were revealed when fire ships destroyed many of the French ships under repair, including the Triomphant at the entry point into the port, the Admirable on the Mielles, and the Soleil Royal, the admiral's flagship, on the pointe du Hommet.

-The long-planned fortification of the town was finally set in motion by Louis XVI of France.
+The long-planned fortification of the town was finally set in motion by King Louis XVI.
 In 1776, he set up a commission to choose between Cherbourg, Ambleteuse or Boulogne as France's main strategic port for defence of the English Channel - this was headed by Suffren and also including Dumouriez (later governor of Cherbourg) and La Bretonnière.
 La Bretonnière's report considered that only Cherbourg had a harbour large enough for 80 warships at once.
 Exceeding Vauban's designs, he planned the construction of a 4 km long harbour wall between île Pelée and pointe de Querqueville.
 Dumouriez and Decaux, head of the engineers, advised that Louis build a shorter harbour in a straight line between île Pelée and pointe du Hommet, as foreseen by Vauban, with a single central entry point, with the emphasis on military defences.
 In the end La Bretonnière's plan won, but during the construction phase Decaux argued for the merits of concrete masonry caissons whereas La Bretonnière preferred sinking old warships and building up rock around them.
 However, the engineer Louis-Alexandre de Cessart's plans were chosen, which involved constructing a mole from 90 tree trunks 20m by 20m, filled in with stones and linked by iron chains.